High-Energy Neutrinos from Active Galactic Nuclei: Introduction

 AGN are among the most powerful emitters of radiation in the known universe, emitting a spectrum of electromagnetic radiation ranging from radio wavelengths to high-energy $\gamma$-rays.
 They are fueled by the gravitational energy of the matter falling onto the SMBH at the center of the AGN, although mechanisms responsible for their efficient conversion of gravitational energy into radiation are not completely understood.
 They are observed at different wavelengths, and their bolometric luminosity and spectral energy distributions (SEDs) consist of various components including a disk, a corona, a jet, a toroidal region of molecular gas and dust, and a broadline region (BLR).

 It is commonly believed that the radio loudness originates from powerful jet activities.
-Traditionally, radio-quiet (RQ) AGN and radio-loud (RL) AGN represent non-jetted AGN and jetted AGN, respectively (see, e.g., Reference~\cite{Dermer:2016jmw} and Figure~\ref{fig:AGNunification}).
+Traditionally, radio-quiet (RQ) AGN and radio-loud (RL) AGN represent jet-quiet AGN and jet-loudAGN, respectively (see, e.g., Reference~\cite{Dermer:2016jmw} and Figure~\ref{fig:AGNunification}).
 In general, the AGN classification is pretty diverse depending on wavelengths, and one always has to be careful when the observational classification is connected to physical entities~\cite{Padovani:2017zpf}.
 Despite various caveats, it is still useful to see the correspondence, and some relevant classes are summarized in Table~\ref{table:AGN}.

 Seyfert galaxies and quasars (or quasi-stellar objects; QSOs) are luminous and classified based on optical observations.
 Most of AGN are RQ AGN and do not have powerful jets, and only $\sim1-10$\% of them are radio loud, depending on observed wavelengths.
 This is usually attributed to a change in the accretion mode, the disk magnetization, and the black hole spin.
 Luminous AGN such as Seyfert galaxies and quasars are believed to be associated with geometrically-thin, radiatively efficient disks~\cite{Shakura:1972te}, which emit most of their accretion power in the optical and ultraviolet bands.